googleinterns/invobs-data-assimilation/README.md

 [**Variational Data Assimilation with a Learned Inverse Observation Operator**](https://arxiv.org/abs/2102.11192)

-This is not an official Google project.
+This is a research project, not an official Google product.

 Repository Overview
 -------------------